 The school offices are open from 7:30 A.M. until 4:00 P.M. on Monday-Friday.
-On early dismissal days when professional development meetings or conferences are scheduled, the school office typically remains open until 4:00 P.M.
-On other early dismissal days (weather, holidays, etc.), the school office will be closed within a reasonable time after the dismissal.
+On early dismissal days when professional development meetings or conferences are scheduled, the school office will remain open until 4:00 P.M.
+On other early dismissal days the school office will be closed within a reasonable time after the dismissal.